josephdouce/lezyne-gps-tools/lzm_builder/README.md

 Notes:

-- 0.20° tiles are degree-based and not equal-area — longitudinal distance varies with latitude.
+- Grid tiles are degree-based (default 0.20°) and not equal-area — longitudinal distance varies with latitude.
 - The tool enforces conservative limits and waits to be a good Overpass citizen; adjust your workflow accordingly.